 To keep a competitive edge many trucking companies turn to aerodynamic add-ons for their tractor and trailer units to help improve fuel economy.
 It has the added benefit of reducing the environmental impact of trucking by burning less diesel.

-When you first learn to drive a truck there’s little, if any, attention paid to how much fuel saving you can make using aerodynamic aids.
-Most of the training is the road rules, safe loading and ensuring your comply with logbook work time requirements (try our logbook and work time refresher module).
+When you first learn to drive a truck there’s little if any, attention paid to how much fuel saving you can make using aerodynamic aids.
+Most of the training is the road rules, safe loading and ensuring your compliance with logbook work time requirements (try our logbook and work time course).
 Transport companies have to research their options for fuel economy.
 Approximately 20% of fuel consumption is used overcoming air resistance because trucks are huge and shaped like bricks and have a coefficient of drag approaching 1.
 Compare this to a car which is usually around 0.3.

 Not only is pushing all that air out of the way a huge job for the engine, but it has to turn all those wheels on the road – this is the rolling resistance and represents around 13% of fuel use.
 When you’re using tens of thousands of litres of diesel a year, chopping a few percent off these figures starts to add up.

 You can find out how to drive a truck economically here in our ultimate guide.

 Low rolling resistance tyres